 A report by Eurobarometer back in June 2019, revealed that 73% of the individuals interviewed heard of at least one of the 8 rights guaranteed by the GDPR.

-Interestingly enough, 65% were concerned about the right to access their own data, 61% about the right to update it, 59% about the right to object to receiving direct marketing and 57% worried about the right to have their own data deleted.
+Interestingly enough, 65% were concerned about the right to access their own data, 61% about the right to update it, 59% about the right to object to receiving direct marketing, and 57% worried about the right to have their own data deleted.

 However, the study also found that data protection remains a concern, with 62% questioning the lack of control over their personal data shared online.

 We can see that, although great progress has been made in terms of crowd awareness, there is still more to be done.
-In particular, there are many smaller businesses that are still not prioritising GDPR compliance as much as they legally should.
+In particular, there are many smaller businesses that are still not prioritizing GDPR compliance as much as they legally should.

-The European Data Protection Board on the first anniversary of GDPR’s implementation, in May 2019, disclosed that there have been more than 144,000 privacy related complaints raised by EU citizens and over 89,000 data breaches.
+The European Data Protection Board on the first anniversary of GDPR’s implementation, in May 2019, disclosed that there have been more than 144,000 privacy-related complaints raised by EU citizens and over 89,000 data breaches.
 Out of these, 63% of these complaints have been closed and 37% were still ongoing at the time the report was issued.

 The IntoTheMinds marketing agency collected information from all data protection authorities in almost each EU country.
-Their research uncovered that in 2018 alone, there was an 86% increase of complaints related to privacy in data protection, doubling the number of complaints per capita, with the UK guilty of the the largest increase.
+Their research uncovered that in 2018 alone, there was an 86% increase of complaints related to privacy in data protection, doubling the number of complaints per capita, with the UK guilty of the largest increase.

-The fact that someone or any organization has the know-how, the tools and the intent to collect and use our personal data in ways we never expect or we disagree with, has finally been acknowledged as a “pivotal privacy concern” , although has yet to be fully addressed.
+The fact that someone or any organization has the know-how, the tools, and the intent to collect and use our personal data in ways we never expect or we disagree with, has finally been acknowledged as a “pivotal privacy concern”, although has yet to be fully addressed.

 Having said that, we have seen a committed effort from EU data protection authorities to implement these new privacy rules.
-Most EU states have adjusted their laws so that any business and legal entity which provides services to the EU, is obliged to be fully compliant with the GDPR requirements, regardless of whether the data processing takes place in the EU or not.
+Most EU states have adjusted their laws so that any business and legal entity that provides services to the EU, is obliged to be fully compliant with the GDPR requirements, regardless of whether the data processing takes place in the EU or not.